Skip to main content

 Appsmith apps are assembled from individual widgets, each connected to queries and transformers.
 Gainable uses production-tested composable components.
 Ask for chat and you get a full Weavy chat component.
 Ask for a kanban board and you get a complete Kanban component.
 Ask for charts and you get Chart.js visualizations.
 Your codebase stays up to 90% smaller because you’re composing proven components, not assembling widgets from scratch.

-Appsmith doesn’t include AI agent capabilities, so adding an intelligent assistant requires building the LLM integration, retrieval logic, and chat UI separately.
-Gainable lets you create full RAG agents that connect directly to your live, unified business data in real time.
-Your team can ask the copilot natural-language questions like “show me overdue tasks assigned to the west region” and get answers drawn from your app data.
-The composable copilot UI is powered by Weavy, giving you a production-tested chat interface embedded right in your app.
+Appsmith doesn’t include native AI capabilities, so adding an intelligent assistant requires building the LLM integration, retrieval logic, and chat UI separately.
+Gainable ships Gaia Copilot and Gaia Autopilot inside every app.
+The Copilot is the conversational side: your team asks natural-language questions like “show me overdue tasks assigned to the west region” and the Copilot queries your live data through MCP.
+Agents are the proactive side: they watch data against inferred objectives, draft work, and land it in Autopilot for approval.
+The chat UI is powered by Weavy, embedded directly in your app.

 Same pricing advantage